 Industry Use Cases

-- QA/UAT for onboarding flows: Launch approved test profiles to validate signup, verification, and risk controls across regions—often with residential proxies for higher acceptance.
+- QA/UAT for onboarding flows: Validate signup and risk controls across regions using residential proxies for higher acceptance.

-- Client-approved social profile operations: Agencies managing authorized brand accounts localize actions with social media account proxies while respecting platform policies and rate limits.
+- Client-approved social profile operations: Agencies managing brand accounts localized with social media account proxies while respecting rate limits.

-- Marketplace/vendor operations: Validate seller onboarding, region checks, and content policies under explicit platform agreements.
+- Marketplace/vendor operations: Validate seller onboarding and billing region checks under explicit platform agreements.

-- Ad verification and SEO: Check delivery, localization, and geofencing at scale using compliant synthetic accounts for testing.
+- Ad verification and SEO: Check localized delivery at scale using compliant synthetic accounts.

 FAQ